Amanjaiswal-20/Shopio/README.md

 4. Users can read details of each product by clicking on product.
 5. Users can add products to the cart.
 6. Users have to fill address details for shipping.
-7. Users can pay money using a card as well as RazorPay.

 # Technologies that we used :-
 1. REACT